adamspd/django-appointment/README.md

 ⚠️ **IMPORTANT**: If upgrading from a version before 2.x.x, please note significant database changes were introduced in Version 2.0.0 introduces significant database changes.
 Please read the [migration guide](https://github.com/adamspd/django-appointment/tree/main/docs/migration_guides/v2_1_0.md) before updating.
-No significant database changes were introduced in version 3.0.0.
+No database changes were introduced in version 3.0.1.

 Django-Appointment is a Django app engineered for managing appointment scheduling with ease and flexibility.
 It enables users to define custom configurations for time slots, lead time, and finish time, or utilize the default values